ArctosDB/documentation-wiki/_documentation/specimen-parts.markdown

 Lot counts are not static; lots may be split into smaller lots by creating a separate part.
-If one of those 86 minnows was prepared for skeletal study by clearing and staining, it would be necessary to create a second “part” within the catalogued item.
+If one of those 86 minnows was prepared for skeletal study by clearing and staining, it would be necessary to create a second "part" within the catalogued item.

 A cryotube of embryos or a box of ribs should have a lot count.
 In contrast, three tubes of muscle from an individual will be tracked